-September 8th, 2019 is the centenary of Maria Lassnig’s birth, and the Albertina museum is honouring the occasion with a retrospective that opens two days beforehand.
+September 8th, 2019 was the centenary of Maria Lassnig’s birth, and the Albertina museum honours the occasion with a retrospective that opened two days beforehand.

-- Exhibition of the works of this influential Austrian painter
+- “Ways of Being” exhibition of the key works of this influential Austrian painter

 Lassnig was a pioneer away from the canvas, too, becoming the first woman to hold a professorship at the University of Applied Arts Vienna (which once counted a certain Gustav Klimt among its students).

-The Albertina has over 100 works by Lassnig in its vaults, and these will, no doubt, form the basis of a retrospective in celebration of what would have been her 100th birthday in 2019.
-The exhibition is a while away, so I’ll add details as they emerge, but this video gives you a flavour of what to expect (it introduces the previous Lassnig exhibition from 2017):
+The Albertina vaults house over 100 works by this Austrian artist, and these form the basis of a retrospective in celebration of what would have been her 100th birthday in 2019.

 Dates and tickets

-The provisional exhibition dates are from Friday, 6th September 2019 through to Sunday, 26th January 2020.
+See the Lassnig exhibition from Friday, 6th September through to Sunday, 1st December 2019.

 How to get to the Maria Lassnig exhibition

-The Albertina is within walking distance of the very centre of Vienna, nestled among the collection of historical buildings that make up, well, pretty much the entire old town.
-Find subway and tram advice on my Albertina museum page.
+The Albertina lies within walking distance of the very centre of Vienna, nestled among the collection of historical buildings that make up, well, pretty much the entire old town.
+Find subway and tram advice on the main Albertina museum page.

 Address: Albertinaplatz 1, 1010 Vienna | Website